 Global Masters Fund (GFL) was incorporated in New South Wales in May 2004 and was listed in May 2006.
 While GFL is a separate Company it is an integral and important part of the overall investment strategy of the EC Pohl & Co group of companies to provide the group with exposure to the US and UK markets.

 The EC Pohl & Co group of companies have indicated that they intend to retain at least a 51% interest in the Company at all times thereby ensuring a long-term association with the group.

-Global Masters' primary investment is in the New York Stock Exchange listed investment company, Berkshire Hathaway Inc. which is managed by the legendary Warren Buffett and domiciled in Omaha, Nebraska ( USA).
+Global Masters' primary investment is in the New York Stock Exchange listed investment company, Berkshire Hathaway Inc. which is managed by the legendary Warren Buffett and domiciled in Omaha, Nebraska (USA).
 Berkshire Hathaway's investment approach has traditionally followed the strict discipline of investing only in businesses with superior economic characteristics that are controlled by successful and skilled managers.
 Their investments comprise a diverse range of activities with the principal business being insurance, mainly through GEICO (motor) and General Re.
-Berkshire Hathaway also has substantial equity holdings in other large international companies such as Coca Cola, Gillette and the American Express Company.
+Berkshire Hathaway also has substantial equity holdings in other large international companies such as Apple, Coca Cola, Kraft Heinz and the American Express Company.

 THE BENEFITS FOR INVESTORS IN THE COMPANY INCLUDE: